 8.Where to Get Dental Bonding?

 Dental bonding is a cosmetic dental procedure that enhances your smile and boosts your confidence.
-Also known as composite bonding, dental bonding offers an effective solution to reshape teeth, add length to your teeth, and repair broken or chipped teeth.
+Also known as composite bonding, dental bonding offers an effective solution to reshape, add length and repair broken or chipped teeth.

-By bonding composite resin directly to the tooth or teeth, this treatment helps to restore the natural shape and appearance of damaged or discoloured teeth.
+By bonding composite resin directly to the teeth, this treatment helps to restore the natural shape and appearance of damaged or discoloured teeth.

-Dental bonding is considered a safe and cost-effective treatment that results in long-lasting and natural-looking teeth.
+Dental bonding is considered a safe and cost-effective treatment that results in long-lasting and natural teeth.

 Bonding is not as strong as natural tooth enamel but if applied and maintained correctly, has the potential to last for many years.
-The composite resin forms a chemical bond with your teeth making them durable and stable.
+The composite resin forms a chemical bond making them durable and stable.